All Typescript posts

 Updated on · 12 min read

-In this tutorial we will build a Tic-Tac-Toe game with TypeScript, React, React Hooks, and style it using Styled Components library.
+In this tutorial, we will build a Tic-Tac-Toe game with TypeScript, React, React Hooks, and style it using the Styled Components library.
 Additionally, we'll use the Minimax algorithm to power the AI moves.
 The final code is available on both GitHub and CodeSandbox.

 Updated on · 7 min read